AlotarioPersonal/OmicronOS/README.md

 Remember, omicronOS is meant to be a side-by-side PARTNER with your operating system, rather than a full replacement.
 It should be working in tandem with you and your OS, not doing all the work for you.

+(Note: As I've recently discovered, panda3D and ursina still have not updated their packages to python 3.12.
+If you want to use omiZone, you're going to have to downgrade to 3.11.5)